Timber School: Redevelopment plans

+In June 2023, MBK Rental Living announced it has purchased the 7.1-acre site for the development of a 218-unit luxury multifamily community.
+The project is a joint venture between MBK and Prime Life Technologies Corp., a Japan-based homebuilding company.
+The co-developers plan to break ground in Summer 2024, with the opening expected in late 2026.
+Upon completion, 12 percent of the units will be designated as affordable.

 In 2015, the developer, Daylight Thousand Oaks LLC, purchased the 10 acre site from Conejo Valley Unified School District for $8.9 million.
-After submitted and withdrawing a plan containing "two hotels and restaurants", the developer submitted a plan containing 210 apartments (26 designated affordable) and a 120-room hotel in mid 2019 and won pre-approval and residential unit allocation under 1996's Measure E (which restricts the area's growth by establishing a maximum number of buildable units) from the Thousand Oaks City Council.
+After submitting and withdrawing a plan containing "two hotels and restaurants", the developer submitted a plan containing 210 apartments (26 designated affordable) and a 120-room hotel in mid-2019 and won pre-approval and residential unit allocation under 1996's Measure E (which restricts the area's growth by establishing a maximum number of buildable units) from the Thousand Oaks City Council.
 The plan incorporates both the schoolhouse and auditorium as administrative offices and community rooms.
 Council members remarked that the development would provide "needed housing" and hoped it might be able to lower rents.

 However, nearby residents have expressed disapproval of the current plan, citing parking issues, view-obstruction, and the project's density.
 Currently, the developer is in the process of writing and submitting a formal application for the development.